hungcq/knowledge-repo/IT/software-engineering-at-google/13-test-doubles.md

   - Use cases:
     - Can't use real impl & no fake exists
     - -> Use mock as a compromise
-    - Differences in the number/order of calls to a function would cause undesired beha (eg when using cache, need to verify that the DB object is not accessed more times than expected)
+    - Differences in the number/order of calls to a function would cause undesired behavior (eg when using cache, need to verify that the DB object is not accessed more times than expected)
   - Best practice:
     - Not a complete replacement for state testing